hiteshgeek/file_uploader/README.md

 ## Demo

-Open `index.html` in your browser to see the standalone demo, or check out the Bootstrap demos for framework integration examples.
+Open `index.php` in your browser to see the standalone demo, or check out the Bootstrap demos for framework integration examples.